At Niagara Health, we work closely with our academic partners in the community to create extraordinary experiences for

 Niagara Health offers clinical teaching programs covering core and elective rotations, post graduate surgical rotations and core medicine.

 Clinical placements are offered at three Niagara Health sites - Greater Niagara General Site in Niagara Falls, St. Catharines Site and Welland Site - through our partnership with McMaster University's Michael G. Degroote School of Medicine.
 McMaster's Niagara Regional Campus, located at Brock University in St. Catharines, is home to the Michael G. DeGroote School of Medicine Niagara Regional Campus.

-Niagara Health works closely with our academic partners including Brock University, McMaster University and Niagara College to provide learning and education opportunities in a number of healthcare-related fields.
+Niagara Health works closely with more than 90 academic partners including Brock University, McMaster University and Niagara College to provide learning and education opportunities in a number of healthcare-related fields.

 For more information on student placement opportunities at Niagara Health, please visit our Student Resources page.

 I-EQUIP is an extension of the classroom, providing an opportunity for students and front-line staff to work together on a variety of quality initiatives that improve patient care.
-Since 2012, McMaster University, Brock University, and Niagara Health have partnered on initiatives across healthcare in Niagara, ranging from acute care to long term care and rehabilitation.
+Since 2012, Brock University and Niagara Health have partnered on initiatives across healthcare in Niagara, ranging from acute care to long term care and rehabilitation.
 I-EQUIP provides participants with an opportunity to design and implement a quality improvement project in an interprofessional team, developing skills in leadership, and influencing change in the healthcare setting.